<<way of life, traditions>>

 It may be culturally acceptable yet contrary to God’s way

-Influence the culture around us, by engaging in it.
+the Israelites was, be careful not to be ensnared by inquiring about the gods of other nations and do not imitate their detestable ways (Deut 12:30, 18:9).
+Today we should influence the surrounding culture, by engaging with it.
 Don’t isolate yourself from the culture but insulate yourself from its wrong influences.
 Like a boat – be in the water but don’t let the water be in you.
 It is wise to avoid shrines and temples as they have been dedicated to evil forces, having various souvenirs personifying evil spiritual influences that should not to be purchased.
-The warning to God’s people was be careful not to be ensnared by inquiring about the gods of other nations (Deut 12:30).
+Paul provides a model for us in how to engage another culture respectfully.
+It begins with observation, then when he spoke he established common ground from which he gave a reasoned explaination and clearly communicated the gospel (Act 17:16-34).

 Cross-cultural interaction occurs between two or more cultures.
 Often there is a major diversity or cultural distinctiveness between different groups.
 What is acceptable to one culture can be offensive to another group, thus there needs to be a degree of orientation into the various etiquettes and customs of a different race (especially for missions work).
+Thus cultural relativism refers to not judging a culture by our own standards of what is right or wrong, strange or normal.
+Instead, it is trying to understand cultural practices of other groups in its own cultural setting.
 Awareness and sensitivity to other cultures and customs is needed so as not to offend, but before embracing them, consider will it honour or dishonour God, will it help or hinder my being a believable witness for Christ?
 Don’t compromise on clearly defined Bible teachings or override your conscience.
 However, when people see you making genuine attempts to embrace their amoral ways (where no moral considerations apply) and attempt their language it builds bridges so you can share your faith.